qoomon/gradle-git-versioning-plugin/README.md

 - `rev` Rev configuration will be used if no ref configuration is matching current git situation.
     - same as `branch(pattern)`/`tag(pattern)` configuration, except `pattern` parameter.

+- `gitDir` Provide git directory instead of default project directory, useful when applied from git submodule

 ### Format Placeholders